Davis, Bacot carry No. 1 North Carolina past James Madison

 The Dukes, who averaged 105.1 points in four romps, didn’t reach the 50-point mark until less than 7 1/2 minutes remained in the game.

-”We understand we had a good first half,” Davis said. ”We still have to come out the second half.”

-James Madison had little flow early in the game, missing its first eight 2-point shots.
+That was a contrast to the opening of the game.
+James Madison missed its first eight 2-point shots.
 Before a launch from inside the arc fell, the Dukes trailed 30-15 and more than 12 minutes had passed.
 They shot 29.4% overall in the first half.

 BIG PICTURE